-- (a) In recognition of the demand for one-off urban generated rural housing, the Council have identified suitable edge of town lands within the LAP boundary that would provide the opportunity to cater for serviced sites so as to facilitate the optimum choice in housing type and location. - (b) In the case of a development where serviced sites are to be sold, a design brief and development programme for the execution and completion of the development for the cluster shall be submitted at planning application stage. - (c) Any serviced sites will not be less than 0.1 hectares (.25 acres) where a Masterplan should be produced by the developer showing the overall layout, infrastructure, services and landscaping for the whole site development.
+- (a) In recognition of the demand for one-off urban generated rural housing, the Council have identified suitable edge of town lands within the LAP boundary that would provide the opportunity to cater for serviced sites so as to facilitate the optimum choice in housing type and location; - (b) Serviced sites of not less than 0.10 hectares (0.25 acres) must be provided except in exceptional circumstances.
+Larger sites will be required for housing exceeding 250sqm to allow sufficient space for private amenity space, parking and landscaping; and - (c) In areas identified for low density serviced sites, a design brief and development programme for the execution and completion of the development will be required to be submitted at planning application stage.